2.2 Economic accounts (ECB)

 2.3 Business statistics (ECB)

-• Compilation of euro area business demography indicators.
+• Compilation of quarterly euro area business demography indicators.

 Jointly with the EU Commission (DG Enterprise and Industry):

-• Continue the compilation of statistics on access to finance, including small and medium-sized enterprises.
-Comprehensive surveys are run every two years in cooperation with the European Commission, and part of the survey, focusing on issues of conjunctural relevance, is run by the ECB every six months.
+• Continue the collection and compilation of statistics through the joint survey on the access to finance of euro area enterprises, including small and medium-sized enterprises.
+Comprehensive surveys are run every two years together with the European Commission, and part of the survey, focusing on issues of conjunctural relevance, is run by the ECB every six months.

 2.4 Sectoral statistics (ECB)